top of page

 A homozygous result means we have two mutated or weak copies of that gene variant.

-(And those who have 2 good copies of the SNP are called homozygous wild type.)
+(And those who have 2 good copies of the DNA SNP are called homozygous wild type.)

 Firstly, we are born with our genetic profile, and having a genetic weakness/ mutation doesn't necessarily mean that we will develop the symptoms or diseases.
-There are many factors involved: which includes our lifestyle, how we manage stress, whether we get enough sleep, what we eat, how toxic our environment is, as well as what our personal genetic profile.
+There are many factors involved: which includes our lifestyle, how we manage stress, whether we get enough sleep, what we eat, how toxic our environment is, as well as other factors in our full personal genetic profile.

 Stress plays such a big role in our health!
 Never underestimate the effect that chronic stress can have on your health.

-In general, the first steps you can implement are:
+In general, the first steps to implement are:

 1. Eat foods to support methylation such as those containing folate and B12 (citrus fruits, avocado, nuts and seeds, legumes, broccoli, green leafy vegetables, fish, eggs, beef, shellfish, seafood)